Thursday, 29 July 2021

-You could have other stuff going on, like a state exam, new job, or the end of a relationship (always potentially stressful/anxiety provoking).
+You could have other stuff going on, like a state exam, a new job, or the end of a relationship (always potentially stressful/anxiety-provoking).
 The feelings might be even harder to manage in this case.

 Below are some of the things that young people coming to Jigsaw have said makes them feel anxious.

 Our families can be a great support.
 But, problems in our relationships with them can contribute to feelings of distress.
 Conflict with parents, siblings, or their relationships with each other can cause real stress and anxiety.

 When we experience bereavement we can go through a whirlwind of emotions.
 It can also result in anxiety about the possibility of losing someone else in our lives.

 At school or college with people the same age, it can be easy to compare yourself.
 You can notice the differences between yourself and others.
 This is not necessarily a bad thing.
 But, developing a habit of it can be the start of self-criticism which can be unhelpful and cause anxiety.

 Remember you are unique.
 Learn to love what makes you ‘you’ and what makes you different.
 If we were all the same life would be very boring.

 Know your own strengths and ways you would like to develop in the future.
 These are all part of your own unique self.